Carmel Highlands, California

 Carmel Highlands is an unincorporated community in Monterey County, California, United States.
 It is 3.5 mi south of Carmel-by-the-Sea (better known as simply, "Carmel"), at an elevation of 318 feet (97 m).
-Carmel Highlands is also located just south of the Point Lobos State Reserve, and serves as the northern gateway of the Big Sur coastline along California State Route 1.
+Carmel Highlands is just south of the Point Lobos State Reserve, and serves as the northern gateway of the Big Sur coastline along California State Route 1.
 Carmel Highlands was laid out in 1916 by developers Frank Hubbard Powers and James Franklin Devendorf and the Carmel Development Company.